RenderKit/openpgl/README.md

 ## Open PGL 0.3.0

-  - Added CMake Superbuild script to build Open PGL including all it dependencies.
+  - Added CMake Superbuild script to build Open PGL, including all its dependencies.
     The dependencies (e.g., TBB and Embree) are downloaded, built, and installed automatically.